 But when we fail to navigate problems in a way that’s true to us, we see it as an individual shortcoming.
 A disappointment like a souring friendship—something that is enmeshed in our identity—feels very personal and a loss can really be taken to heart.
 In frustration, we can lose our way with feelings of regret and disappointment, and even feel a sense of disillusionment as we question what’s within our influence to fix.

-So how can NFs deal with disappointment in a constructive and productive way?
+So how can NF personality types deal with disappointment in a constructive and productive way?
 How can we grow and learn from the setbacks life throws at us and get back on track towards our creative ideals?

 Yearning for authenticity means you’re vulnerable to disappointment